-On March 23, 2016, the Company announced the arrangement of a non-brokered private placement of \$3.9M (C\$5M) whereby it issued 10,000,000 common shares at a price of C\$0.50 per share.
-The proceeds will be used to advance the Bomboré project through the ongoing mine permitting process, detailed engineering and for general corporate purposes.
+On March 23, 2016, the Company announced the arrangement of a non-brokered private placement of US\$3.9M (C\$5.0M) whereby it issued 10,000,000 common shares at a price of C\$0.50 per share, with the proceeds used to advance the Bomboré Project through the ongoing mine permitting process, detailed engineering and for general corporate purposes.
 The placement closed on March 30, 2016.